Brendan Byrne: 1973 election

-First term as governor of New Jersey
+First term

 On January 15, 1974, Byrne was sworn in as the 47th governor of New Jersey.

 Some of the policies enacted by the first Byrne administration include: the implementation of New Jersey's first state income tax, the establishment of spending limits on local governments, county governments, school districts, and the state, the establishment of both the Department of the Public Advocate and the Department of Energy, and the implementation of public financing for future gubernatorial general elections.
 Although Byrne claimed during the 1973 campaign that a personal income tax would not be necessary for "the foreseeable future", he eventually "muscled through" the unpopular income tax, New Jersey's first, in 1976; it earned him the nickname "One-Term Byrne".

-1977 gubernatorial reelection
+1977 election

 Byrne faced ten opponents in the 1977 Democratic primary, including future governor James Florio.
 However, Byrne obtained the party's nomination, and went on to defeat his Republican opponent, State Senator Raymond Bateman, in the general election on November 8, 1977.
 This despite the fact that in early 1977, three-quarters of voters disapproved of his job performance and in polls taken in the summer, he trailed Bateman by 17 points.

 Byrne and Bateman debated nine times and Byrne used the governorship to his advantage, signing bills and appearing with cabinet members all over the state, benefiting from a visit by President Carter and turning what was his biggest weakness, the income tax, into a strength.
 Shortly before the 1977 gubernatorial election, New Jersey homeowners began receiving rebate checks (funded by state income tax revenues) to offset their property taxes, while Bateman's plan—replacing the state income tax with an increased sales tax—was widely criticized.

 Until 2021, Byrne was the last Democrat to win re-election as Governor in New Jersey.

-Second term as governor of New Jersey
+Second term

 During his second term, Byrne focused on policies such as: the passage of the Pinelands Protection Act, expansion of major highways, including the Atlantic City Expressway and Interstate 287, upgrades to sewage systems, further development of the Meadowlands Sports Complex, and casino-hotel development in Atlantic City.
 He is one of only two Democrats, also including incumbent Phil Murphy, to be elected governor twice in the past fifty years.
-The other Governors elected to two terms (Thomas Kean, Christie Whitman, and Chris Christie) have all been Republicans.
+The other governors elected to two terms (Thomas Kean, Christie Whitman, and Chris Christie) have all been Republicans.